MAPC/youth-match-v2/README.md

 You will need to setup a .env file with some API keys.
 We use MapZen for geocoding, Twilio for text messaging, and iCIMS is the app we interface with from the City of Boston.
 See config/secrets.yml for the list of API key variables.

+To calculate the travel time preferences you will need to setup instances of Graphhopper or another routing engine that can calculate travel times between two latitude and longitude points.
+MAPC has developed a system that has two Graphhopper instances deployed to AWS.
+One instance is a public transit instance that is c4.4xlarge instance, the other is a c4.large instance that does the calculations for walking transit directions.
+These two instances sit behind an AWS application load balancer that directs the requests to the appropriate Graphhopper instance based on the "vehicle" parameter in the URL.
+The endpoint and parameters for calculating travel times can be changed by modifying build_travel_time_preference_job.rb.

 To test and prove the lottery works:

 1. `rake import:applicant_test_data`
 2. `rake import:position_test_data`
 3. `rake lottery:assign_lottery_numbers` to pick lottery winners
-4. `rake lottery:build_preference_lists` to build preference lists
+4. `rake lottery:build_travel_time_preferences` to build travel time preference lists
+5. `rake lottery:build_preference_scores` to build the final preference scores
-5. `rake lottery:match` to match positions to jobs
+6. `rake lottery:match` to match positions to jobs
-6. `rake lottery:print` to print information about the lottery results
+7. `rake lottery:print` to print information about the lottery results

 ## Contact